xyproto/orbiton/README.md

 ## Updating PKGBUILD files

-When editing `PKGBUILD` files, the command menu (`ctrl-o`) will have an extra menu item named `Update PKGBUILD`.
-This action will use a combination of guesswork and online searching to attempt to update the `pkgver=` and `source=` fields.
-This may or may not work.
-Press `ctrl-u` or `ctrl-z` to undo, if the change is not as expected.
+When editing `PKGBUILD` files, it is possible to press `ctrl-w` to update the `pkgver=` and `source=` fields, by a combination of guesswork and online searching.

+[`guessica`](https://github.com/xyproto/guessica) is the utility that is used for performing the guesswork, and must be installed for this feature to work.

 ## Build and format